 There are two ways in which the rate of nucleotide substitution can be allowed to vary from position to position - the phenomenon of among-site rate variation.
 First, we expect the rate of substitution to depend on codon position in protein-coding genes.
 The sequence can be divided into first, second, and third codon positions and rates calculated separately for each of those positions.
 Second, we can assume a priori that there is a distribution of different rates possible and that this distribution is described by one of the standard distributions from probability theory.
-We then imagine that the substitution rate at any given site is determined by a random draw from that probability distribution.
+We then imagine that the substitution.
 The gamma distribution is widely to describe the pattern of among-site rate variation, because it can approximate a wide variety of different distributions (Figure 13.1).16 larger the parameter, the less among-site rate variation there is.